williamd5/callsigns/README.md

-# callsigns
-Callsign ICAO text to speech
+# Callsign ICAO text to speech
+This repository includes a JSON file with a corresponding callsign for most airline ICAO codes.

+For a text to speech demo, go [here](#).